Tesla-Xiao/sqrtn/README.md

 # sqrtn
-An R pacakge to calculate sqrt(n) with very high precision. "sqrtn"" implements dramatically fast.
+An R pacakge to calculate sqrt(n) with very high precision. "sqrtn" implements dramatically fast.
 It takes only less than 30 seconds to approximate sqrt(2) with 100,000 digits.

 # Installation